Information on email marketing for small and medium-sized businesses, online stores, and bloggers

 3. Set up your newsletter sign-up form

-Make it easy for website visitors to sign up for your newsletter by creating a sign-up form that is prominently displayed and clearly communicates the value of subscribing.
-The form can be added to your website by pasting the form code from your email marketing software.
-There are usually also plugins available for WordPress websites and website apps for website builders like Shopify and Wix.
+Make it easy for website visitors to sign up for your newsletter by creating a sign-up form or landing page that communicates the value of subscribing in a clear and engaging way.
+You can create a sign-up form using your email marketing software.

 4. Set up authentication

-5. Set up your first email newsletter campaign
+5. Set up your first email newsletter

 6. Monitor the performance

-Responsive newsletter templates are absolutely essential as more than half of all email newsletters are read on mobile devices these days.
+Mobile responsive newsletter templates are absolutely essential as more than half of all email newsletters are read on mobile devices these days.
 For this reason, you need to make sure your emails display well on smartphones using optimized email templates.
 If you're not keen on the templates provided by the ESP you choose, you can use a dedicated email template builder (most of which you can use for free!).

-Deliverability rates are also extremely important.
-We’ve been running email deliverability tests for a number of years and can confirm that different newsletter services do have different deliverability rates.
-Of course, as a good marketer you should always follow best practices to improve deliverability like list cleaning and keeping subscribers engaged with high-quality content, but you also want a provider that takes deliverability just as seriously as you do!
-ActiveCampaign and MailerLite are our top providers in this area.
+Of course, as a good marketer you should always follow best practices to improve deliverability like list cleaning and keeping subscribers engaged with high-quality content.
+But you also want a provider that takes deliverability just as seriously as you do!
+If this is really important to you, know that ActiveCampaign and MailerLite are our top providers in this area.

 The very best email newsletters we’ve seen (and the ones that usually perform better) feature content that’s relevant to the reader.
 Often, it’s information that’s: